surifirstpin/AcuBI_Technical_Documents/Version.6/Database_Connection_TD.md

 - <b>Additional Parameters:</B> Additional JDBC parameter used.

-You can include additional Java Database Connectivity (JDBC) parameters for your queries if needed.
+You can include here additional Java Database Connectivity (JDBC) parameters for your queries if needed.

 ## SSH